 The Year of the Perfect Christmas Tree: An Appalachian Story by Gloria Houston (1996)

-The Year of the Perfect Christmas Tree is based on a true story that takes place during World War I that has been passed on through the generations.
-Before Ruthie’s father goes off to fight in The Great War, the two pick out the tree that is supposed to be the town’s Christmas tree that year.
+The Year of the Perfect Christmas Tree is based on a true story that takes place during World War I and has been passed on through the generations.
+Before Ruthie’s father fights in The Great War, the two pick out the tree that is supposed to be the town’s Christmas tree that year.
 But her father isn’t back from the war to cut down and put up the tree.
 Will he be back in time to put up the tree?
 What about Ruthie’s angel costume for the play, will her mom be able to make it given that they can’t afford the fabric?
 This story is about how a family finds a way in a great time of need.
 Fans say this is a book of hope that will stay with you for a long time.

 Have you read any of these books?
 Which ones do you hope to read this holiday season?